 - We ensure that each lender we work with is reputable and follows responsible lending practices.

 Here at PersonalLoans.com, we make every effort to ensure that we work only with responsible lenders who are licensed in their respective state(s) to lend cash to consumers in the form of personal / installment loans.
-Once you are matched with your lender, we recommend that you look up the specific details on that company so that you know how to get in contact with them in case you have any questions or concerns.
+Once you are connected with your lender, we recommend that you look up the specific details on that company so that you know how to get in contact with them in case you have any questions or concerns.
 Each lender also has their own terms and conditions in regards to interest rates, the requirements on repayment and the repercussions of being late on a payment, missing a payment or rolling over a payment.
 You should be sure to be aware of these specific terms and conditions.